 NOTE: Providers that meet the provisions of La.
 R.S.
-40:2151: Providers that meet the provisions of La.
-R.S.
-40:2154, et.seq. shall be licensed by LDH Health Standards as a Behavioral Health Service provider (BHSP) crisis intervention program in order to participate in the Louisiana Medicaid program and receive Medicaid payments.
-MCR providers shall be licensed by LDH Health Standards as a BHSP crisis intervention-mobile crisis response program in order to operate as a MCR provider, participate in the Louisiana Medicaid program and receive Medicaid payments.
+40:2154, et.seq. shall be licensed by the LDH Health Standards Section (HSS) as a Behavioral Health Service Provider (BHSP) crisis intervention program in order to participate in the Louisiana Medicaid program and receive Medicaid payments.
+MCR providers shall be licensed by LDH HSS as a BHSP crisis intervention-MCR program in order to operate as a MCR provider, participate in the Louisiana Medicaid program and receive Medicaid payments.
 Existing licensed BHSP crisis intervention programs shall be required to obtain the appropriate license prior to providing MCR services.

 2. Accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
-Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the managed care entities with which the provider contracts or is being reimbursed;
+Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the MCEs with which the provider contracts or is being reimbursed;

-NOTE: Providers must apply for accreditation and pay accreditation fees prior to being contracted and reimbursed by a managed care entity, and must maintain proof of accreditation application and fee payment.
+NOTE: Providers must apply for accreditation and pay accreditation fees prior to being contracted and reimbursed by a MCE, and must maintain proof of accreditation application and fee payment.
 Providers must attain full accreditation within 18 months of the initial accreditation application date.

 - 3. Services must be provided under the supervision of a LMHP or a physician who is acting within the scope of their professional license and applicable state law.
 The term "supervision" refers to clinical support, guidance and consultation afforded to non-licensed staff, and shall not be confused with clinical supervision of bachelor's or master's level individuals or provisionally licensed individuals pursuing licensure.
 Such individuals shall comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards; - 4.
 Arrange for and maintain documentation that individuals pass criminal background checks, including sexual offender registry checks prior to employment (or contracting, volunteering, or as required by law), in accordance with all of the below: - a.
-BHSP licensing regulations established by the Louisiana Administrative Code 48:I. Chapter 56, which includes those for owners, managers, and administrators; any individual treating children and/or adolescents; and any non-licensed direct care staff; or - b.
-Level III Crisis Receiving Centers (CRC) licensing regulations established by the Louisiana Administrative Code 48:I. Chapter 53, which includes those for owners, managers, and administrators; for any individual treating children and/or adolescents; and for any non-licensed direct care staff;
+BHSP licensing regulations established by the Louisiana Administrative Code (LAC) 48:I. Chapter 56, which includes those for owners, managers, and administrators; any individual treating children and/or adolescents; and any non-licensed direct care staff; or - b.
+Level III Crisis Receiving Centers (CRCs) licensing regulations established by LAC 48:I. Chapter 53, which includes those for owners, managers, and administrators; for any individual treating children and/or adolescents; and for any non-licensed direct care staff;